 Important success factor: There is a small team on the client side that is committed and, with the support of management, can advance projects that we have prioritized together in terms of content and process.
 There are regular jour fixes and an honest relationship is growing.

-After about 18 months, we can draw a line under it: The company is well on track for the next steps on its sustainability journey.
-It has the basic knowledge and judgment, has completed some initial important tasks and has presentable results.
+After about 18 months, we can draw a line under it: The company is well positioned for the next steps on its sustainability journey.
+It has the basic knowledge and discernment, has completed some important first tasks and has presentable results.

 Was it always easy?
 No!
 Neither for the consultants nor for the team in the company.
 Are we proud of what we have achieved?
 Absolutely!
 And then we roll up our sleeves and move forward…